JBlueBird/iCopy/README.md

 ***Todo***

  - [ ] Make a windows version
- - [ ] Add .ithmb file support for photos
+ - [ ] Add .ithmb file support for photos (prob not going to happen, because these files are just raw photo thumbnails and the actual images can be extracted)
  - [x] Intel Support (Added in [Update 1.2](http://jbluebird.github.io/h/iCopy2.zip))

 ***Screenshots***